I simplified my design process. Started charging double. Here's the system.

 I totally get it.
 We try different approaches to create the best designs, but sometimes we overcomplicate things.
 Let's first understand why this happens and then explore how a simpler design process can help you.

 Most designers focus on the end results.
 Even when talking with clients, they skip important steps and jump straight to the budget.
-I’ve been there too and missed out on big opportunities because of this.
-By skipping key steps, you’re likely missing out on extra income, which you’ll realize by the end of this guide.
+I've been there too and missed out on big opportunities because of this.
+By skipping key steps, you're likely missing out on extra income.

 Of course, tools are helpful, but they don't guarantee productivity.
 At the end of the day, productivity comes from simplifying the process.